4 new offshore wind power projects proposed for New Jersey Shore; 2 would be far out to sea

 Friday night, the New Jersey Board of Public Utilities said a fourth application had also been received, but would not release any information about it.
 The company or companies proposing it had not come forward publicly to discuss their plans.

-Community Offshore said that while it will seek to take advantage of existing federal tax credits, it will not seek the same sort of tax break that New Jersey recently approved for Orsted, which is being challenged in a lawsuit brought by opponents of offshore wind.
+Community Offshore and Leading Light said that while they plan to take advantage of existing federal tax credits, they will not seek the same sort of tax break that New Jersey recently approved for Orsted, which is being challenged in a lawsuit brought by opponents of offshore wind.

 Atlantic Shores, which earlier this year indicated it wanted similar tax relief to that given Orsted, said Friday it is not asking for anything specific from state government but is in talks with the governor's office, the utilities board and the Legislature about what might be possible.